jaredfaris/ootrain/todo/01_todo.md

-!SLIDE
+!SLIDE smaller smbullets
 # TODO #
-* Mention nhibernate and why not to use sql/SPs
+* nhibernate and why not to use sql/SPs
+* fluent nhibernate
+* jQuery
-* Mention statelessness and DI
+* statelessness and DI
-* Mention Automappr
+* Automappr
-* Mention Structuremap
+* Structuremap
+* Maybe LINQ
+* Moq